scottyTwoskip/restRantProject/README.md

 # Project REST-Rant

 1. Main purpose of app:
-    -REST-Rant is an app where users can review restaurants.
+    -REST-Rant is an app where users can review and rate restaurants.
 2. Tech Usage:
     -CSS Framework: Bootstrap
     -stack: mongoDb, express, NodeJs